 First, don’t panic.
 We humans have been here before, many times throughout our history.
 And yes, temporarily, we’ll have to do without some items.
 But the vast majority of us will pull through.
 Here are some changes I’m making in my practice that are intended to help with this:

-- I’m still seeing clients at my offices.
+- I’m still seeing clients who feel the need for in-person work at my offices.
 My professional history includes work with clients with impaired immune systems (HIV), so standard precautions are something I’m comfortable with…and air-born pathogens, even those that live on surfaces, are already in my awareness.
 I’m using antivirals, keeping my surfaces and my hands clean.
+However, any time you leave your home, you do take a risk.
+Therefore…

-- That being said, I recognize that some of my clients have impaired immune systems or are concerned about becoming carriers for those near and dear to them who do have challenged systems.
+- Consider telehealth.
+Some of my clients have impaired immune systems or are concerned about becoming carriers for those near and dear to them who do have challenged systems.
+Others simply, and wisely, want to avoid unnecessary exposure, and are practicing social distancing.
 For them, online therapy is a great option.
 My preferred platform these days is Zoom, and I’m happy to help with the download if you don’t already have it.

 - In conjunction with this, my online hours are expanding.
 Any appointment made at the Highlands location can also be an online appointment…just let me know if you’d like online instead of in-person